Guinea pigs are lively, lovable pets that require relatively easy care. They make great family pets and get along well with other guinea pigs.

-Guinea pigs are social, active creatures and should be housed in cages or pens with a large surface area.
-The enclosure should include an area to hide, and pigs should be able to move around comfortably.
-Since guinea pigs are not able to climb or jump well; the sides of the enclosure do not need to be very tall.
-Do not house guinea pigs in aquariums, since they do not provide adequate ventilation.
+Guinea pigs are social, active creatures and should be housed in cages with a large surface area.
+The enclosure should include an area to hide and space to move around comfortably.
+Since guinea pigs are not able to climb or jump well, the sides of the enclosure do not need to be very tall.
+Guinea pigs should not be housed in aquariums, since they do not provide adequate ventilation.

 - Timothy hay should always be available.

-- Water bottles or heavy water bowls that cannot be tipped
+- Provide water bottles or heavy water bowls that cannot be tipped over.

-- Flooring should be solid, non-slip, and lined with towels, carpet remnants, paper pulp bedding (such as carefresh®), and/or newspaper.
+- Flooring should be solid, non-slip, and lined with towels, carpet remnants, carefresh® bedding, and/or newspaper.
 Avoid pine and cedar shavings, as these can cause respiratory issues.

-- Guinea pigs are a prey species and need a safe space to escape potential stressors.
-Cardboard boxes or commercially available huts make great hides.
+- Provide hide spots for your guinea pig.
+Guinea pigs are a prey species and need a safe space to escape potential stressors.
+Cardboard boxes or commercially available huts make good options.

-- In order to satisfy the guinea pig’s inherent chewing behavior, you may offer willow and apple branches and/or guinea pig chew toys.
-Do not offer cherry, peach, apricot, plum or redwood as these are toxic.
+- Offer willow and apple branches and/or chew toys.
+Do not offer cherry, peach, apricot, plum, or redwood, which are all poisonous.

 - Paper bags, cardboard boxes, and tunnels provide hide spots and a space to crawl, scratch, and chew.

-Guinea pigs are very social animals and are best kept in small groups or pairs.
-If housed alone, they need adequate time with people for socialization.
-Pigs of the same sex usually get along if given appropriate cage space.
+Guinea pigs are very social animals and are usually content around other guinea pigs, although this may mean they will be less bonded to their human family.
+Pigs of the same sex usually get along best, if given appropriate cage space.
 Males and females may be housed together, but it is recommended to have one of them neutered to prevent pregnancy.

 The guinea pig’s natural curiosity and friendly disposition make it fairly easy to handle.
-Most guinea pigs will approach a hand introduced into their cage and can be easily scooped into the palm of the hand.
+Most guinea pigs will approach a hand introduced into their cage and can be easily scooped into the palm of your hand.
 We recommend holding your guinea pig with both hands, always.
-Guinea pigs that are not accustomed to being handled may attempt to jump and run and very rarely show aggressive.
+Guinea pigs that are not accustomed to being handled may attempt to jump and run, but very rarely show aggression.
 The best way to interact and play with your guinea pig is on the floor.

-- Common diseases in guinea pigs include dental disease (molar elongation and tooth root abscesses), bladder stones, GI stasis and bloat, lice or mites, respiratory infections, and cancer in older patients.
+- Common diseases in guinea pigs include dental disease (molar elongation and tooth root abscesses), bladder stones, GI stasis and bloat, external parasites, and cancer in older patients.

 - We recommend spaying and neutering pet guinea pigs.
 Female guinea pigs have a very high incidence of uterine disease/cancer and spaying will prevent these problems.
-Intact male guinea pigs can exhibit unwelcome, reproductive behaviors, such as mounting and spraying.
-Older males can develop impactions around the anus and overactive grease glands.
+Intact male guinea pigs can exhibit unwelcome reproductive behaviors, such as mounting and urine spraying.